 The key point to take away is:

-“greater long-term progression can be achieved by looking at the bigger training picture and considering all the different areas that contribute to performance, rather than focusing on just one or two areas”
+greater long-term progression is achieved by looking at the bigger training picture.
+And considering all the different areas that contribute to performance.

 An important note: don’t introduce too many changes at any one time!

 Ideally, you should only make small changes, or additions, to your training at any one time.
 Look to only make one, or possibly two changes at any time.
 And, allow time to see how you respond to these changes.

 Don’t try to rush things by including too many new workouts in your training schedule.
 Training adaptations can take a while.
 So it’s important to be patient when you make any changes.

 Why is it important to limit how many changes you make?
 Well to put simply, you want to be able to identify whether a change is beneficial.
 And, if you introduce 4 or 5 changes at one time, how are you going to know which of those changes was beneficial?
 This also reduces the risk of changes leading to injuries – every time you add in a new type of training you increases, or change, the training stress.